-Writing your own vows can be difficult enough without even thinking about trying to fill 15 - 30 minutes of time for your entire ceremony.
+Writing your own vows can be difficult enough without even thinking about trying to fill 15 – 30 minutes of time for your entire ceremony.
 If you are opting to have a family member or friend officiate your ceremony in lieu of hiring a professional then this is for you.
-I'm going to tell you all about how my husband, Evan, and I managed to craft a ceremony from the processional songs to the kiss that felt true to us as a couple without any professional help.
-And if you stay tuned until the end (or click HERE to to you there now) there's a free planning doc for you to use so that you don't have to scour the rest of the Internet like we did - I did the leg work for you and promise you'll have the most amazingly personal and memorable ceremony ever!
+I’m going to tell you all about how my husband, Evan, and I managed to craft a ceremony from the processional songs to the kiss that felt true to us as a couple without any professional help.
+And if you stay tuned until the end there’s a free planning doc for you to use so that you don’t have to scour the rest of the Internet like we did – I did the leg work for you and promise you’ll have the most amazingly personal and memorable ceremony ever!

 How we crafted our ceremony…

 Evan and I had a running playlist of music that we wanted to be included in our wedding since before we got engaged.
 But one night when we started seriously planning our wedding, I questioned what I could walk down the aisle to that didn’t feel overdone or cliché.
 I mean no shade to those Christina Perri fans out there, but after hearing it wedding after wedding in every form you could think of I was ready for something new.
 Evan jokingly said (and I’m paraphrasing here), “You should walk down the aisle to Jurassic Park!
 That would be original.”
 We had a good laugh, I threw on the theme, and immediately got the chills.
 This was it, the harps and violins, the build up to that powerful moment in the song where John Hammond says, “Welcome to Jurassic Park”.
 It was the song of our drama/ movie nerd dreams.
 And in that moment, we realized that we were not going to have your typical wedding ceremony.
 It was going to be a production!